UNIVERSAL offer highly effective oxide scavengers are effective at the pH levels found in most drilling fluids.

 Removes dissolved oxygen from drilling and completion fluids, eliminating a potential source of corrosion.
 Suitable for use in freshwater and monovalent brines, incompatible with Gulteraldehyde base biocide.

 Removes dissolved oxygen from drilling and completion fluids, eliminating a potential source of corrosion.
-Improves thermal stability of polymers a margin of 20°F (11.1°C).
+Improves thermal stability of polymers by a margin of 20°F (11.1°C).
 Suitable for use in freshwater and mono-valent brines

 Non-sulphite oxygen scavenger suitable for mono valent and divalent brines.